United Citizens Party

-The United Citizens Party (UCP) was first organized in 1969 in the U.S. state of South Carolina in response to the state Democratic Party's opposition to nominating black candidates.
+The United Citizens Party (UCP) is an American political party first organized in 1969 in the U.S. state of South Carolina by John Roy Harper II and others, in response to the state Democratic Party's opposition to nominating black candidates.
 The party's objective was to elect blacks to the legislature and local offices in counties with black majority populations.
 The party ran candidates in 1970 and 1972; as a result in 1970 the first three black candidates were elected to the South Carolina House of Representatives since Reconstruction.

-In South Carolina, as in New York and unlike most other states, a single candidate may be nominated by two or more legally separate political parties.
-This practice is called electoral fusion.
-In the past, several South Carolina state legislators, who concurrently served as Democrats, were cross-endorsed by the United Citizens Party.
-Other political parties that have practiced fusion include the New York Conservative Party, the Working Families Party of New York and the Liberal Party of New York.
-The American Labor Party was a historically important party in New York State which both practiced fusion and elected candidates independently.

-Since the opening up of the state Democratic Party to black candidates, the party has mainly served as a means for various third party candidates to appear on the South Carolina Presidential ballot.

-For a period of time in the 1990s the party used the name Patriot Party before returning to its original and current name.

 History

+Original formation

+The first president was John Roy Harper II, named at the first annual convention on April 13, 1970; he later served as party chairman.
+Harper stated that he had split from the Democratic Party due to the party's refusal to nominate Black candidates.
+The party's candidate in 1970 was Thomas Broadwater for Governor.
+The party's founding document stated that it was creating “a separate party running people who will do what we, the people, want done,” and that, “furthermore, whites have never publicly promised Black folks nothing-we need to divorce.”

+In 1972 the party was able to secure a line on the ballot for George McGovern in his campaign against Richard Nixon via fusion voting.
+The 1972 elections also marked the entry of Black South Carolinian Democrats to the House, largely due to the efforts of the UCP, despite the party electing no stand-alone candidates.
 In 1974, the political scientists Hanes Walton Jr. and William H. Boone cited the UCP up to that point as an example of a successful sub-national African American political party.